Asymptotic behaviour methods for the Heat Equation. Convergence to the Gaussian: The Cauchy Problem in for the Heat Equation

 A main result in those disciplines is the fact that $G$ appears as the limiting probability distribution of many discrete processes, according to the famous Central Limit Theorem.
 The limiting behaviour of the solutions of the Heat Equation is our main concern in this paper, and the Gaussian kernel will play a main role.

 {\bf Exercise 2.} Calculate the Gaussian function by the method of self-similar solutions, $U(x,t)=t^{-\alpha}F(x\,t^{-\beta})$, plus the condition of mass conservation.

-{\sl Hint.} Substitute the self-similar form into the PDE and check that time disappears explicitly from the equation if we put $\beta=1/2$.
+{\sl Hint.} Substitute the self-similar form into the PDE and check that time disappears explicitly from the resulting equation for $F=F(\xi)$ (with $\xi=x\,t^{-\beta}$) if we put $\beta=1/2$.
 Check that the choice $\alpha=N/2$ means conservation of mass.
-Write the resulting equation for $F$ assuming that it is a function of $r=|x|$ (it is radial function) to get
+This selects both similarity exponents.
+Then write the resulting elliptic equation for $F(\xi)$ assuming that it is a function of $r=|\xi|$ (it is a radial function) to get the ODE